• Skip to primary navigation

 Pinterest image.
 Thai mussels with text overlay.

-Thai mussels are packed full of flavor and can be served as an appetizer or main course.
-They take around 30 minutes to make and the dish is a perfect balance of sweet and savory.
-Cooked in a simple Thai coconut sauce, this easy seafood dish is a real crowd pleaser!
+These steamed Thai style mussels are packed full of flavor and can be served as an appetizer or main course.
+They take around 30 minutes to make and the dish is a perfect balance of sweet and savory, with just the right amount of spice.
+Cooked in a simple Thai red curry coconut sauce, the broth is just as flavorful as the mussels!

 This post may contain affiliate links.
 Read my privacy policy here.

 Mussels are such a great shellfish, sustainable, cheap, quick to cook and freaking delicious.
-The natural saltiness of the mussels deeply flavours the Thai sauce that they are served in.
+The natural saltiness of the mussels deeply flavours the from scratch Thai coconut sauce that they are served in.
 I guarantee you won't just cook them once!

-The flavours in these Thai Mussels balance so beautifully together.
-The creaminess of the coconut milk offsets the heat of the chilli and sits as a perfect pairing for the natural flavours of the mussels.
+The flavours in these Asian inspired mussels balance so beautifully together.
+The creaminess of the coconut milk offsets the heat of the red chili and sits as a perfect pairing for the natural flavours of the mussels.
 The broth is so delicious and can easily be enjoyed as a soup!

-Be sure to try my Chilli Mussels and Poached Cod in Coconut Milk too!
+Be sure to try my Chilli Mussels and other these other easy mussel recipes too!

 Why you will love this recipe!